XYPB/MaMA/README.md

 ## News

+- [March 2025] We now provide the pre-trained model download at Huggingface!
+You can load our pre-trained ViT within a few lines of code now!
 - [March 2025] Paper is accepted by **IPMI 2025** for oral presentation!🎉 The code and pre-trained model are released!

 ## Abstract: